jt14den/libcarp-data-notes/README.md

 # libcarp-data-notes
-A repo for the data and lecture notes used in the Library Carpentry Workshop @ucsdlib
+A repo for the data and lecture notes used in the Library Carpentry Workshop UC Berkeley.